It’s your code, you own it, and CodeTogether is fundamentally designed to keep it private. Here’s how:

 How We Protect Your Data

 The Edge backend server has the responsibility of routing requests between edge clients, whether hosts or participants.
 To do this, certain control information is passed to allow the correct routing of messages.
 For instance, if routing a selection operation, the edge server will route the message to all participants that are following the individual making the change.
 While the backend will know a select action is being performed, it will not know to which file.
 Similarly, all sensitive information is encrypted as part of end-to-end communications, including:

 - Paths and filenames for source being edited

 - Search results

 - And more

-And if necessary, this same level of security can be hosted on your servers, behind your firewall, on your VPN.
+This same level of security can be hosted on your servers, behind your firewall, using the On-Premises version of CodeTogether.

 For commonly asked question, please refer to the Security section on our FAQ.